WLHackClub/WLHackClub.github.io/CONTRIBUTING.md

   - `javascript` - 4 spaces
   - `css` - 4 spaces

+### Prettier

+Before pushing, run `yarn prettier --write .` in order to apply the correct formatting to each file.

+Or run `yarn prettier --check .` to check for files that require any formatting fixes.

 ## Project Guidelines

 To update the projects list, create a new html file in the `_posts/` directory with the format `YYYY-MM-DD-<url>.html` with `YYYY-MM-DD` being the day the project is started.